JoeMrCoffee/NextCloudDockerCompose/README.md

 Steps:

-  sudo docker exec -it nxtclouddb bash
+&ensp;&ensp;sudo docker exec -it nxtclouddb bash

 Then enter the MySQL instance (MariaDB still uses MySQL commands)

-  mysql -u root -p
+&ensp;&ensp;mysql -u root -p

 Enter the MySQL root password set in the docker-compose file.

 Then run this in the MariaDB server:

-  SET GLOBAL innodb_read_only_compressed=OFF;
+&ensp;&ensp;SET GLOBAL innodb_read_only_compressed=OFF;

 I have some more steps in my blog at https://opensourcetechtrn.blogspot.com/2021/07/nextcloud-in-docker.html

 ## Note for SELinux
 On SELinux-enabled systems using the volume mount from the docker-compose.yml file will cuase an error.
 For SELinux systems a :z flag is needed.
 Example below:

-   volumes:
+&ensp;&ensp;volumes:

-     - <localfilefolder>:/var/lib/mysql:z
+&ensp;&ensp;&ensp;&ensp;- localdir: /var/lib/mysql:z

 I hope this can be helpful for anyone looking to get started using NextCloud in Docker / Podman environments.